alfert/cookbooks-graylog2/graylog2/README.md

 -------

 Downloads, installs, configures and starts the java graylog2-server.
 Does *not* install the web-interface.
-Uses resources from the Opscode "apt" cookbook to add a repo from which it pulls MongoDB.
+Uses the java, mongodb, and elasticsearch cookbooks to install the respective systems

 web-interface
 -------------

 First calls graylog2::default to install the server.
 Then downloads, installs, and configures the rails-based graylog2-web-interface.
-Also installs a local mysql-server to support it.
+Also installs a local mongo-server to support it.

 apache2
 -------